• HOME

 Best wineries in Carmel Valley

 To us, the atmosphere is so special (and reflects Carmel so much,) and the food and wine was great (try their sparkling rosé!) that short of spending the whole weekend in Carmel Valley, this one winery will more than suit your needs.
-There are tons of tasting rooms in town, but Folktale Winery is a short 10-15 minutes away by car and really worth visiting.
+There are tons of tasting rooms in town, but Folktale Winery is a short 10-15 minutes away by car and worth visiting.

 Bernadus and Georgis Winery were the other two that came highly recommended if you want to add to your wine tour of Carmel Valley during your stay.